tianweiy/DMD2/README.md

 ## Known Issues

 - [ ] Current FSDP for SDXL training is really slow; help is greatly appreciated!
+- [ ] Current LORA training is actually slower than the full finetuning and takes the same amount of memory; help is greatly appreciated!

 ## Citation